josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 ## The divide: where do you want to be?

-So if what we actually disagree on is what we value, that naturally begs the question: where does this divide come from?
+So if what we actually disagree on is what we value, that naturally begs the question: where does this rift come from?

-To me, the gap between Tailwind supporters and critics comes down to what part of the job they consider to be the most important, or perhaps, which part they just prefer to focus on.
+To me, the gap between Tailwind supporters and critics comes down to what part of the job they consider to be the most important—or at least, which part they prefer to focus on.

 Because continuing to come up with synonyms for supporters and detractors is tedious, for the sake of this section, I propose we give the opposing groups names.
 These names will, in themselves, be coarse generalizations, which means they will have obvious outliers and glaring contradictions.
 But for the sake of a model that is hopefully useful despite its flaws: